Skip to content

 Best for

-Consultants who need to bridge business requirements and technical implementation across the full Microsoft ecosystem
+Consultants bridging business requirements and Microsoft ecosystem implementation

 Microsoft Certified: Power Platform Developer Associate